RuneGlazeDonut/Rea1m/README.md

 # Rea1m
-Official GitHub for Rea1m and Rea1m Resources
+Official GitHub for (Discontinued) Rea1m.
+This Repo is now an Archive.

-<a href="http://discord.gg/5rvvdmVhfC" target="_blank">Join the Discord</a> and become an official member of the Rea1m Community!
+# Recent Sunsetting

-<a href="http://www.twitter.com/runeglazedonut" target="_blank">Also follow me on Twitter</a> for updates and random nonsense
+Discord and Twitter for Rea1m has been Archived along with Rea1m itself.
+This GitHub now serves as an active Archive for Rea1m.